Nominate a Lake Steward

 Do you know an outstanding person or group who dedicates time and talent to our state’s water resources?
 We encourage you to nominate them for the prestigious Wisconsin Lake Stewardship Award!
 The Wisconsin Lakes Partnership presents the Wisconsin Lake Stewardship awards each year in celebration of the extraordinary volunteer and professional efforts made to protect and improve lakes in Wisconsin.
 The Stewardship Awards represent our best collective effort to honor and celebrate all the incredible work that goes into ensuring the future of our state’s legacy of lakes.

-For the past 34 years, we’ve been celebrating Wisconsin’s outstanding lake stewards in categories that recognize outstanding contributions of individuals, organized groups, educators, youth, and businesses.
-For this 35th year, we’re changing the categories to reflect the importance of the organizational work and projects in which individuals and lake organizations are involved.
+For over three decades, we’ve been celebrating Wisconsin’s outstanding lake stewards.
+In 2021, we updated the categories to reflect the importance of the organizational work and projects in which individuals and lake organizations are involved.
 We want to recognize those who are strengthening their community capacity with the goal of protecting and improving lake health.

 View short videos of Lake Stewardship Award Winners from 2016-2019 (YouTube playlist)